주 콘텐츠로 건너뛰기

 • Program type: Two-sided and standard

-• Current customer (referrer) reward: The referrer gets a $5 credit for every referral sign-up—additional referrals can also help referrers gain free toothbrushes, toothbrush heads, floss, and toothpaste.
+• Current customer (referrer) reward: The referrer gets a $10 credit for every referral sign-up and purchase over $30.

-• New customer (referral) reward: New customers receive a one-time $5 credit.
+• New customer reward: Referrals receive a one-time $10 credit.

-• How to earn a reward: Customers must sign up for an account to get their custom referral code and link.
+• How to earn a reward: Customers must sign up for an account and make a purchase of more than $30 to get their custom referral code and link.
 They can share the code and link directly with their referrals, but they cannot post either publicly.
 If the referral recipient uses the sender’s code or link, both get a $5 credit toward their next purchase.

 5. Google Workspace